ably/ably-go/CONTRIBUTING.md

 7. Add a tag to the new `main` head commit and push to origin such as `git tag v1.2.3 && git push origin v1.2.3`
 8. Create the release on Github, from the new tag, including populating the release notes
 9. Create the entry on the [Ably Changelog](https://changelog.ably.com/) (via [headwayapp](https://headwayapp.co/))

-### Tests

-This project contains two types of test.
-Test which use the `ablytest` package and tests which dont.

-At each stage of the CI pipeline, test results are uploaded to a [test observability server](https://github.com/ably-labs/test-observability-server)